Utility scam: Background

-How it works
+Procedure

-Utility scams are cropping up everywhere nationwide, according to Energy Times.
 A scammer calls or stops by the residence of a utility customer and claims that the utility company has not received payment for the customer's bill.
 The scammer demands immediate payment and usually threatens immediate shut-off of electricity, gas, or water if a payment is not made.
 Customers can have difficulty distinguishing scammers from legitimate utility employees because the scammer can look and sound legitimate.

-Sometimes, a customers will panic after receiving such a call or in-person visit.
+Sometimes, a customer will panic after receiving such a call or in-person visit.
 The customer finds a quick way to pay, which can include a range of payment types including credit card, Apple iTunes, store gift card, or a money transfer.

 According to the Star Tribune, "Often the caller demands that the customers drive to a store and buy a prepaid debit card to make the payment.
 Usually there is a strict deadline, often less than an hour to pay."

 “This is very much a science,” said Lisa Jemtrud, of the Better Business Bureau of Minnesota and North Dakota.
 “What works is urgency, that they have to act fast, and also scare tactics.”

 Usually, the scammer tries to get a few hundred dollars from the victim.

 Another type of fraud occurs when a scammer calls a utility customer and offers a rebate if the customer makes a payment or gives out personal information.
 These are red flags, experts say.

 Some scam artists can disguise their phone number to make it look as though the real utility company is calling.
 Some scammers "use the legitimate company’s hold music and typical automated introduction to deceive customers who call them back."

 Some scammers can mimic what a legitimate utility company employee may sound like.

 Among the largest targets for this type of fraud are elderly people and people with language barriers.

 Experts warn people to watch for callers that are aggressive and threaten to shut off utility services within a short period of time, and who often demand payment via a pre-paid credit card.

 According to a consumer warning by the U.S. Federal Trade Commission, "Once you wire money or use a prepaid card, your money is gone for good."